 Drink this every day to lower your risk of heart disease and stroke

-We’d all like to live longer, healthier lives, capable of being active and caring for ourselves up to our very last moment.
+We all want to live longer, healthier lives, in which we are active and capable of caring for ourselves until the very last moment.

 Yet, all too many of us end up very differently from that scenario, in large part due to the heart and blood vessel diseases that run rampant in our country.